JaykeBird/ssui/README.md

 While WPF has its own method of handling keyboard shortcuts (via InputBindings), my system is a bit more flexible and customizable, and these customizations can also be saved to/loaded from a XML file.
-However, my system is not an easy drop-in replacement, and has the drawback that it mostly needs to be set up in C# (with or without a XML file), rather than being doable in XAML.
+However, my system is not an easy drop-in replacement, and has the drawback that it mostly needs to be set up in C#, rather than being doable in XAML.

 To get started with my keyboard shortcut handling system, I recommend looking at the [Adding Keyboard Support](https://github.com/JaykeBird/ssui/wiki/KeyboardSupport) file for a step-by-step process and other notes and remarks.